 Noncancer Risk Estimate

 Future Future

 Seasonal Permanent Current Future

-Exposure Media/Constituents Residenta Resident b Site Visitor c Site Visitor d
+Exposure Media/Constituents Resident ^a Resident ^b Site Visitor ^c Site Visitor ^d

+na - not available

-- a A future seasonal resident will reside at the Northeast Cape during the summer months for subsistence hunting/fishing/gathering. - b A future permanent resident resides at the Northeast Cape year long and engages in subsistence hunting/fishing/gathering - c A current site visitor may be exposed to COPCs in site soil, and they obtain potable water from the Suqi River. - d A future site visitor may be exposed to COPCs in the soil, and obtains potable water from site groundwater. - e Not applicable; Current Site Visitors are not exposed to this medium. - Please note that the maximum target organ-specific HI is lower than that indicated, but still exceeds the ADEC HI criterion of 1.0.
+^a A future seasonal resident will reside at the Northeast Cape during the summer months for subsistence hunting/fishing/gathering.

+^b A future permanent resident resident the Northeast Cape year long and engages in subsistence hunting/fishing/gathering

+6 A current site visitor may be exposed to COPCs in site soil, and they obtain potable water from the Suqi River.

+^d A future site visitor may be exposed to COPCs in the soil, and obtains potable water from site groundwater.

+^e Not applicable; Current Site Visitors are not exposed to this medium.

+^fPlease note that the maximum target organ-specific HI is lower than that indicated, but still exceeds the ADEC HI criterion of 1.0.